LisaHackett97/fun-space-quiz/README.md

 BUT CANVAS DRAW ELEMENTS NOT SHOWING ON LIVE SITE...FILE PATH. fixed

-LIVE SITE: NO SPACING ISSUES ON AMI.RESPONSIVE BUT ARE ON TECHSINI.COM???? apple devices??? when I removed line breaks in form and added more margin to text area, issue resolved.
-TO TEST ON LIVE
+LIVE SITE: NO SPACING ISSUES ON AMI.RESPONSIVE BUT ARE ON TECHSINI.COM???? apple devices???
+GAME PG ONLY

 favicon and canvas imgs file paths